taichi/modernjs/modernjs.en.md

 # Introduction

 ## About Modern JavaScript
 I'm not writing JavaScript as a job, but in the last six months, I have made some small tools.
-I believe both of them are useful, so please try it by all means and it would be great if you like it.
+I believe both of them are useful, so please try them and it would be great if you like them.

 * [ci-yarn-upgrade](https://github.com/taichi/ci-yarn-upgrade)
   * A tool that automatically creates PullRequest if there is a dependency library update in a project using [Yarn]